nearform/nscale-docs/setup-guides/ubuntu-setup-guide.md

 ```

 ## Packages
-There are several packages that we need, so we can isntall them in one go, this covers node, npm and git.
+There are several packages that we need, so we can install them in one go, this covers node, npm and git.
 We also want to install
-docker, but will will install that from dockers repository, we will will add that first.
+docker, but we will install that from docker's repository, we will will add that first.

 The below commands will
-- Add docker.com's ubuntu repo to your local machine
+- Add docker.com's Ubuntu repo to your local machine
 - Install node, npm, git and docker
 - Add your user to the docker group
-- Launch a new terminal session so you get the new gorup permissions.
+- Launch a new terminal session so you get the new group permissions.

 ```sh
 sudo sh -c "echo deb https://get.docker.com/ubuntu docker main\